How Sponsorship Works

 Protect vulnerable child, like Nancy before it’s too late…

 Why choose World Vision?

-We are the world’s largest international children’s charity, working to bring real hope to millions of children in the world’s hardest places.
+We are working in almost 100 countries to bring real hope, to millions of children in the world’s hardest places.

 Each community has different needs, but from £26 per month you will be providing them with:

 Each year children are missing school, and even dying, from diseases caught by drinking dirty water.